-We recommend, that the following be inserted as the third paragraph in the section describing the work of the church board (Church Manual, page 123): "The church board is responsible for coordinating all the missionary activities of the church, but where deemed necessary, it may appoint a standing church missionary committee representative of all the missionary departments of the church, for the correlation of their soulwinning activities."
+We recommend, that the following be inserted as the third paragraph in the section describing the work of the church board (Church Manual, page 123)

-We recommend, That the term church missionary leader, wherever it appears in the Church Manual, be changed to "Home Missionary Leader."
+The church board is responsible for coordinating all the missionary activities of the church, but where deemed necessary, it may appoint a standing church missionary committee representative of all the missionary departments of the church, for the correlation of their soulwinning activities."

-We recommend, That the paragraph under Church Missionary Leader, begin-ning on page 129 of the Church Manual, be revised to read as follows: "Home Missionary Leader.
+We recommend, That the term church missionary leader, wherever it appears in the Church Manual, be changed to "Home be revised to read as follows: "Home Missionary Leader.
 At the time of the annual election of church officers a home missionary leader should be chosen.
 In view of the importance of this position it may be advisable for an elder to fill this office.
 This office should be considered as one carrying heavy responsibilities, since the home missionary leader must play an important part in training and leading the church into active home missionary service."